rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 --- abstract

-YANG Push Lite is a simplified specification of YANG Push, specifically optimized for observability of operational data.
+YANG Push Lite is a YANG datastore telemetry solution, as an alternative specification to the Subscribed Notifications and YANG Push solution, specifically optimized for the efficient observability of operational data.

 --- middle

 # Document Status

-*FAO RFC Editor: If still present, please remove this section before publication.*
+*RFC Editor: If still present, please remove this section before publication.*

-Based on the feedback received during the IETF 121 NETCONF session, this document has currently been written as a self-contained lightweight protocol and document replacement for {{RFC8639}} and {{RFC8641}}, defining a separate configuration data model, but also pulling
+Based on the feedback received during the IETF 121 NETCONF session, this document has currently been written as a self-contained lightweight protocol and document replacement for {{RFC8639}} and {{RFC8641}}, defining a separate configuration data model.
-  It leverages {{I-D.draft-netana-netconf-notif-envelope}} as the envelope for the generated notifications with a new update message format.

-**TODO** Open issues should be listed here, but tracked on github.

 # Acknowledgement to the authors of RFC 8639 and RFC 8641